datenstrom/yellow/CONTRIBUTING.md

 1. [Submit a new issue for each idea](https://github.com/datenstrom/yellow/issues).
 2. Describe your idea, how it would make your everyday life easier.
-3. Vote for good ideas, add a thumbs-up to eveything you like.
-[What's popular](https://github.com/datenstrom/yellow/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+label%3Aidea).
+3. Vote for good ideas, add a thumbs-up to everything you like.
+[What's popular?](https://github.com/datenstrom/yellow/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+label%3Aidea)

 ## How to make an extension